asardaes/dtwclust/CONTRIBUTING.md

 any arguments for the distance, the time series in `x` (from `proxy`), and the time series in `y` (from `proxy`).
-See for example the [DtwBasicCalculator](https://github.com/asardaes/dtwclust/blob/master/src/distance-calculators/distance-calculators.cpp#L47), and note that it handles univariate and multivariate series by expecting the R side to specify what was passed.
+See for example the [DtwBasicCalculator](https://github.com/asardaes/dtwclust/blob/master/src/distance-calculators/distance-calculators.cpp#L53), and note that `x` and `y` are simply given to the `TSTSList` template.

 **Important**: if the concrete class has any private members that should be unique to each thread, they should *not* be defined in the constructor.